MicrosoftDocs/ai-builder/ai-builder-docs/object-detection-transition.md

 # Transition to the new object detection model version

-AI Builder is improving its object detection model with<!--"With" is okay to use when you're talking about a product.
-Seems better than "by using" here, and less ambiguous than "using."--> a new model version.
+AI Builder is including improvements to object detection in a new model version.
 Your object detection preview models created before March 5, 2020, are deprecated.
 More information: [Form processing and object detection preview models in AI Builder are deprecated](/power-platform/important-changes-coming#form-processing-and-object-detection-preview-models-in-ai-builder-are-deprecated)

-Starting March 5, 2020,<!--Edit okay?--> you have to re-create<!--Via Writing Style Guide--> your existing object detection models if you want to continue to use them.
+Starting March 5, 2020,you have to re-create your existing object detection models if you want to continue to use them.
 Models created after this date will automatically use the new model version.
 It's a good idea to transition to the new model version as soon as possible.

 ## What do I need to do?